Wales Green Party: Policies

-While associated mainly with environmentalist policies, the party has a history of support for communitarian economic policies, including well-funded, locally controlled public services within the confines of a steady-state economy, is supportive of proportional representation voting systems and takes a progressive approach to social policies, including supporting a universal basic income and transitioning to a four day working week.
-It also supports the devolution of further powers to Wales as part of a long term vision which advocates Welsh independence.
+While associated mainly with environmentalist policies, the party has a history of support for communitarian economic policies, including well-funded, locally controlled public services within the confines of a steady-state economy.
+It is supportive of proportional representation voting systems and takes a progressive approach to social policies, including supporting a universal basic income and transitioning to a four day working week.
+It also supports the devolution of further powers to Wales.
 In October 2020, the party announced that it would campaign for Welsh independence should a referendum be held.
+In their manifesto for the 2024 United Kingdom general election, the party later committed itself to Welsh independence in general.

-The party is strongly opposed to nuclear power and radioactive waste, with an emphasis instead on expanding localised renewable energy projects.
-Other policies within Policies for a Sustainable Society in Wales include phasing out waste incineration, improving public transport and supporting new safestanding areas in Welsh sports stadiums.
-Also included within the party’s policies is the commitment to "bring the rail system, including track and operators, back into public ownership".
+The party emphasises expanding localised renewable energy projects.
+Other policies within its Policies for a Sustainable Society in Wales include: phasing out waste incineration, improving public transport and supporting new safe standing areas in Welsh sports stadiums.
+Also included within the party's policies is the commitment to "bring the rail system, including track and operators, back into public ownership".

-The Green Party support ending the role of the monarchy as an office of government and giving members of the royal family the same civil rights and tax obligations as other citizens.
+The party supports universal free school meals, both during school term time and during school holidays.
+The party also supports ending the two child benefits cap.

+The Wales Green Party wants to raise Universal Credit by £40 per week, increase Pension Credit and provide an immediate uplift in disability benefits by 5%.
+The party also supports increasing the minimum wage to £15 an hour, with the cost to small businesses offset by reducing their national insurance.

+In terms of state funding, the party is in favour of a yearly 1% tax on assets above £10 million and a 2% yearly tax on assets above £1 billion.
+It would also scrap the upper earnings limit so that high income earners pay more national insurance.
+Furthermore, the party would reform taxes on taxable gains from capital so that it equates to taxes earned from income.
+Another state revenue source it would seek is a £120 carbon tax per tonne of emitted carbon, as well as carbon taxing fossil fuel imports and fossil fuel extractions.

+The party supports the creation of a free at the point of use National Care Service.

 Wales Young Greens

 Wales Young Greens is the youth and student 'local group' of the Young Greens of England and Wales.

-The current co chairs of the Young Greens of England and Wales are Kelsey Trevett and Jane baston.
+The current co chairs of the Young Greens of England and Wales are Callum Clafferty and Luanne Thornton.

 Welsh Green Pride

-Welsh Green Pride is the LGBTIQA+ Liberation group within the Wales Green Party which runs alongside but separate to the GPEW group LGBTIQA+ Greens.
-Its current Spokesperson is Ash Jones, and it has two deputy spokespeople Mike Whittall and Michael Cope.
+Welsh Green Pride is the LGBTIQA+ Liberation group within the Wales Green Party.
 The group started a UK wide review of the discriminatory blood ban 'which excludes any LGBTIQ+ (Lesbian, Gay, Bisexual, Trans, Intersex & Queer) people who have had sexual relations in the past 12 months from donating blood'.
+The group ran a petition and later met with Mark Drakeford which resulted in a review later being produced, and in 2021 the legislation was changed to allow men who had sex with men to give blood.